 Saline nasal sprays and drops are used to treat a blocked nose (nasal congestion) in people with colds.
 It can help to thin the mucous and reduce the amount of secretion from the nose.
-It can be used safely in adults, children and babies.¹ In babies, only use the saline drops just before feeds and only if the nose is blocked.
-If saline is used too often, the skin around the nose may become a little sore.²
+It can be used safely in adults, children and babies.

-In babies, only use the saline drops just before feeds and only if the nose is blocked.
-If saline is used too often, the skin around the nose may become a little sore.²
+In babies, only use the saline drops just before feeds and only if their nose is blocked.
+If saline is used too often, the skin around their nose may become a little sore.

 - wash and dry your hands